getml/getml-community/README.md

 ## Introduction

 getML is a tool for automating feature engineering on relational data and time series.
-It includes a specifically customized database engine for this very purpose.
+It includes a specifically customized database Engine for this very purpose.

 This results in a speedup between _60_ to _1000_ times (see [Benchmarks](#benchmarks)) over other open-source tools like [featuretools](https://www.featuretools.com/) and [tsfresh](https://tsfresh.com/) for automated feature engineering.
 Also check out our [demonstrational notebooks](https://github.com/getml/getml-demo) to see more comparisons.